 As parents, we are our child’s first teacher and it is our duty to assist our child.
 We can explain the answers but it makes more sense when kids find the answers by looking for them with our help.
 The goal is not to make the child’s work perfect, but rather to get the child to do them.
 Only then they can know if they are facing any difficulty in understanding.

-It may be very convenient for us to help assist our kids to do their homework while we are completing our household chores.
-Thus, many children bring their notebooks to the kitchen and do their homework, which isn’t very advisable.
+It may be very convenient for us to help assist our kids with their homework while we are completing our household chores.
+Thus, many children bring their notebooks to the kitchen and do their homework there, which isn’t very advisable.
 They will have many distractions.
-It is advisable to fix a place such as a study table or a quiet corner of the house where they can quietly do their homework.
+It is advisable to fix a place, such as a study table or a quiet corner of the house where they can quietly do their homework.
 The stillness of the place will help them to concentrate.

 You can offer some rewards for the completion of online homework.
 Kids are naive in nature, they won’t judge you for anything, they just accept what you say or do.
 You can even turn the worrisome online homework time into a game for your little one.
 You can ask them to guess how much time they would take to complete the homework and then set a timer.
 Reward them with treats or whatever they like e.g., you can say “if you complete the whole thing in 20 minutes, I’ll give you 30 more minutes to play”.
 Probably it will motivate him/her to complete the task on time with positive passion.

 If you feel that any of you is getting out of the zone or getting frustrated, give yourself and your child a break, maybe 5-10 minutes.
-It will help both of you to regain your focus and let him do whatever he/she wants in the meantime, don’t stock them to make decisions on their own, you can only tell them what is right or wrong.
+In the meantime, don’t force them to make decisions on their own.
+You can only tell them what is right or wrong.
 Or if there is multiple online homework, a break for 10 minutes between subjects is a good idea to help clear the mind.

-If you are an under-confident parent of a new and struggling child who is reluctant to do online homework, first, talk things out.
+If you are the underconfident parent of a new and struggling child who is reluctant to do online homework, first, talk things out.
 A condition can appear to be much worse.
 If obsessed over without an outlet in place to receive the benefits of guidance.
 And for kids looking for extra online homework, they might welcome a break to do something new.